canadaduane/soliloquy/README.md

 you want to inquire further into complex, sometimes tentative positions within your psyche.

-Soliloquy lets you create pairs, or groups of "people" that can be stored as a set.
-You can recall any set to the stage, where you have the opportunity to begin a conversation.
+Soliloquy lets you create groups of "personas" (characters) that can be part of a conversation.
+You can recall any group to the stage, where you have the opportunity to begin or continue a conversation.

 <em>Everything is stored locally, on your device.</em> The app never connects
 to the internet.
 You can save conversations, or delete them for privacy.